Fcalabrese-11/mineralogical_heterogeneity/README.md

 ## The example

-Sample `MN` ships with the repository: its raw and corrected FoV, NMF result, reference library, and h-score are included, and `config.R` is pre-filled for it.
+Sample `MN` ships with the repository: its raw and corrected FoV, NMF result, reference library, and SH-score are included, and `config.R` is pre-filled for it.
 The downstream analysis and figures can be reproduced without the slow steps by sourcing, from the repository root: